Where the leaders are in the N.S. election

 NDP:

-HALIFAX — NDP Leader Gary Burrill on CBC Morning Nova Scotia (7:10 a.m.)

-DARTMOUTH — Burrill makes policy announcement with local NDP candidates (10 a.m., Woodlawn United Church, 54 Woodland Road)
+HALIFAX — NDP Leader Gary Burrill makes a policy announcement (10 a.m., Just Us!
+Coffee and Tea House, 5896 Spring Garden Road)

 ---